 1992-96 F150/Bronco frame horn modifications

-Cut off the old bumper mounting brackets, layout and cut frame horns as shown.
+Cut off the old bumper mounting brackets, layout, and cut frame horns as shown.
 Top mark for a cut about 2 inches back.
 Bottom mark for a cut in line with front body mount bracket edge.

 Above picture inside left frame horn.
 When fitting the frame horn assemblies make sure they are level to the frame so the finished bumper will look level.
 Tack all parts first then check the fit of the front main bar to the bolt-on bumper brackets.
 Continue fitting until the main tube looks correct to the front end.

 Outside of left frame rail showing relation to body mount bracket.
-Note: Remove welded sway bar mounts as they will interfere with new frame horn construction.
+Note: Remove welded sway bar mounts as they will interfere with the new frame horn construction.
 2nd picture shows the finished frame horn bracket welded in place.

 Finished frame ready for new frame horns to be welded on.
 Note relation to body mount.